oreqizer/rust-notes/14_lifetimes.md

 The `res` reference has the shorter lifetime `'b`.
 When used in the `println!` macro, `'b` already out of scope, and so is `res`, the program will not compile.

+Lifetime-parameters can also be used with _mutable references_:
+- `&i32` - a reference
+- `&'a i32` - a reference with a lifetime-parameterr
+- `&'a mut i32` - a _mutable_ reference with a lifetime parameter

 ## Subtyping

 _Subtyping_ is a type of compile time polymorphism that check whether operations